awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 #### Making sure that ARCHIVELOG mode is on<a name="CHAP_Source.Oracle.Self-Managed.Configuration.ArchiveLogMode"></a>

 You can run Oracle in two different modes: the `ARCHIVELOG` mode and the `NOARCHIVELOG` mode\.
 To run a CDC task, run the database in `ARCHIVELOG` mode\.
-If the database is not set to `ARCHIVELOG` mode, run the following command to set it\.
+To know if the database is in `ARCHIVELOG` mode, execute the following query\.

 ```
-ALTER database ARCHIVELOG;
+SQL> SELECT log_mode FROM v$database;
 ```

+If `NOARCHIVELOG` mode is returned, set the database to `ARCHIVELOG` per Oracle instructions\.

 #### Setting up supplemental logging<a name="CHAP_Source.Oracle.Self-Managed.Configuration.SupplementalLogging"></a>